OPS-E2E-PPE/VBA-Docs/api/Access.TabControl.KeyPress.md

 If you press and hold down an ANSI key, the **KeyDown** and **KeyPress** events alternate repeatedly (**KeyDown**, **KeyPress**, **KeyDown**, **KeyPress**, and so on) until you release the key, and then the **KeyUp** event occurs.

 A **KeyPress** event can involve any printable keyboard character, the Ctrl key combined with a character from the standard alphabet or a special character, and the Enter or Backspace key.
-You can use the **KeyDown** and **KeyUp** event procedures to handle any keystroke not recognized by the **KeyPress** event, such as function keys, navigation keys, and any combinations of these with keyboard modifiers (Alt, Shift, or Ctrl keys).
+Use the **KeyDown** and **KeyUp** event procedures to handle any keystroke not recognized by the **KeyPress** event, such as function keys, navigation keys, and any combinations of these with keyboard modifiers (Alt, Shift, or Ctrl keys).
 Unlike the **KeyDown** and **KeyUp** events, the **KeyPress** event doesn't indicate the physical state of the keyboard; instead, it indicates the ANSI character that corresponds to the pressed key or key combinations.

 **KeyPress** interprets the uppercase and lowercase of each character as separate key codes and, therefore, as two separate characters.